ready4-dev/readyforwhatsnext/content/en/docs/Framework/Implementation/Modularity/index.en.md

 </div>

-Like the `Ready4Module` class they inherit from, the purpose of `Ready4Public` and `Ready4Private` is to be used as parent classes.
+Like the `Ready4Module` template they inherit from, the purpose of `Ready4Public` and `Ready4Private` is to be used as parent classes of other templates.
 Using either of `Ready4Public` and `Ready4Private` can be a potentially efficient way of partially automating access policies for model data.
-If **all** the data contained in a module can **always** be shared publicly, it may be convenient to note this by using a module that has been created as a child-class of `Ready4Public`.
-Similarly, if at least some of the data contained in a module will always be unsuitable for public dissemination, it can be useful to use a module that is a child of `Ready4Private`.
-When the dissemination policy for data contained in a module will vary depending on user or context, it is more appropriate to use a module that inherits from `Ready4Module` without being a child of either `Ready4Public` and `Ready4Private`.
+If **all** the data contained in a module can **always** be shared publicly, it may be convenient to note this by using a module that has been created from the `Ready4Public` template.
+Similarly, if at least some of the data contained in a module will always be unsuitable for public dissemination, it can be useful to use a module created from `Ready4Private`.
+When the dissemination policy for data contained in a module will vary depending on user or context, it is more appropriate to use a module template that inherits from `Ready4Module` but not from either of `Ready4Public` and `Ready4Private`.
 In this latest case, users may choose to add descriptive information about the data access policy themselves using the `renewSlot` method.
 The dissemination policy can be inspected with the `procureSlot` method.

 <div class="highlight">